University Policy Number 2217

 A. Types of Wage Employment:

 Student Wage Employment: The student employment program is designed to provide financial support while attending Mason.
 Student wage employees’ primary relationship with Mason is the pursuit of an academic degree and part-time employment is incidental to the individual’s presence.
-Student employees are students first and foremost and, in recognition of this, should be limited to a total of half-time employment each month.
+Student employees are limited to a maximum of 20 hours per week.
 During semester breaks students may work up to 29 hours per week.
 Students who withdraw are eligible for non-student employment.
 Upon graduation, student employees must be transferred to the wage employee category, unless they are enrolled in a second undergraduate degree or graduate degree program.

 Non-student Wage Employment: Non-student wage employees’ primary relationship with Mason is to provide a service in exchange for pay.
 Non-student wage employment is intended to cover peak workloads, seasonal or short term needs.
 Non-student wage employees may take courses but are not in a degree program.